Minimum Rectilinear Polygons for Given Angle Sequences: The Monotone Case: Minimum Perimeter

-A minimum height polygon $P$ that realizes $S$ can be computed in $O(n^2)$ time using dynamic programming.
+A minimum height polygon~$P$ that realizes~$S$ can be computed in~${\bigOh(n^2)}$ time using dynamic programming.
 Recall that a perimeter-canonical polygon of minimum height is a polygon of minimum perimeter.

-From right to left, let $t_1, t_2, \ldots, t_{r(T)}$ be the horizontal edges in $T$ and $b_1$, $b_2$, $\ldots ,$ $b_{r(B)}$ be the horizontal edges in~$B$.
-Recall that $r(T)\geq r(B)$.
-For~$i \geq j \geq 1$, let $A[i, j]$ be the minimum height of the subpolygon formed with the first $i$ horizontal edges from $T$ and the first $j$ horizontal edges from $B$.
-Note that the leftmost vertical edge of the subpolygon whose minimum height is stored in $A[i,j]$ joins the left endpoints of $t_i$ and $b_j$.
-To compute $A[i,j]$, we attach edges $t_i$ and~$b_j$ to the upper and lower chains of the subpolygon constructed so far.
-Since $t_i$ has unit length, either $t_i$ and $b_j$ are attached to the subpolygon with height of $A[i-1, j-1]$ or just $t_i$ is attached to the subpolygon with height of $A[i-1, j]$.
-As in Figure~\ref{fig:DP-polygon-perimeter}, there are four cases \subref{fig:DP-polygon-perimeter-1}--\subref{fig:DP-polygon-perimeter-4} for the first attachment and two cases \subref{fig:DP-polygon-perimeter-5}--\subref{fig:DP-polygon-perimeter-6} for the second attachment, according to the turns formed at the attachments.
+From right to left, let~${t_1,\ldots, t_{\rnum{T}}}$ be the horizontal edges in~$T$ and~$b_1$,~$b_2$,~${\ldots ,}$~${b_{\rnum{B}}}$ be the horizontal edges in~$B$.
+Recall our assumption~${\rnum{T}\geq \rnum{B}}$.
+For~${i \geq j \geq 1}$, let~${A[i, j]}$ be the minimum height of the subpolygon formed with the first~$i$ horizontal edges from~$T$ and the first~$j$ horizontal edges from~$B$.
+Note that the leftmost vertical edge of the subpolygon whose minimum height is stored in~${A[i,j]}$ joins the left endpoints of~$t_i$ and~$b_j$.
+To compute~${A[i,j]}$, we attach edges~$t_i$ and~$b_j$ to the upper and lower chains of the subpolygon constructed so far.
+Since~$t_i$ has unit length, either~$t_i$ and~$b_j$ are attached to the subpolygon with height of~${A[i-1, j-1]}$ or just~$t_i$ is attached to the subpolygon with height of~${A[i-1, j]}$.
+Figure~\ref{fig:DP-polygon-perimeter} shows that there are four cases, Cases~\subref{fig:DP-polygon-perimeter-1}--\subref{fig:DP-polygon-perimeter-4}, for the first attachment and two cases, Cases~\subref{fig:DP-polygon-perimeter-5}--\subref{fig:DP-polygon-perimeter-6}, for the second attachment, according to the turns formed at the attachments.